 How it meets/serves District policy goals (e.g. electrification)

-The first modification that was up for discussion was “Any expenditure/financial incentives for new or existing natural gas or fuel oil appliances and equipment, battery storge, electric vehicles/charging infrastructure, combined heat and power purchase agreements”
+The first contract amendment for discussion was “Any expenditure/financial incentives for new or existing natural gas or fuel oil appliances and equipment, battery storge, electric vehicles/charging infrastructure, combined heat and power purchase agreements”

-Steve Burr provided the perspective that eliminating or restricting the opportunities for rebates on high-efficiency natural gas equipment will lead toto more baseline equipment installations and will not lead people immediately to electrification due to the high first cost barriers.
-Steve Burr stated that we should provide energy and GHG savings options in the SEU portfolio and have a conversation about how this proposal could impact access to participate in SEU programs.
+Steve Burr provided his perspective that eliminating or restricting the opportunities for rebates on high-efficiency natural gas equipment will lead to more baseline equipment installations and will not lead people immediately to electrification due to the high first cost barriers.
+Steve Burr stated that we should provide energy and GHG savings options in the SEU portfolio and have a conversation about how this proposal could impact access to participate in DCSEU programs.

-Dave Epley responded and said that when you are referring to distribution system, we run into cost barriers; this aspect of the contract was highlighted to recognize the challenge moving forward.
+Dave Epley responded and said that when dealing with changes to the HVAC distribution system (e.g. hydronic to forced air), we run into cost challenges.

+This aspect of the contract was highlighted to recognize the challenge moving forward.
 Also flagging this challenge for debate in the future.

-These expenditures must be approved by the Board and operate on a case by case basis.
+It was noted that these expenditures must be approved by DOEE on a case by case basis.

 Dave Epley posed the question of “Does Washington Gas plan to incentivize new equipment and appliances, due to available funding.”
-Steve Burr responded, “Yes, Washington Gas is working through the PSC 1160 Working Group to establish utility-led efficiency programs and what they could look like”
+Steve Burr responded, “Yes, Washington Gas is working through the PSC 1160 Working Group to establish utility-led efficiency programs and what they could look like.”

-Chair Corman and Nina Dodge responded saying that this modification should be broken up into smaller areas to allow a more thorough understanding of who this modification applies to.
+Chair Corman and Nina Dodge responded stating this contract modification should be broken up into smaller areas to allow a more thorough understanding of who this modification applies to.

-Dr. Lancelot Loncke stated that we this section of the contract is where expenditures and reimbursements can be mentioned, while also not being specific to a particular program.
+Dr. Lancelot Loncke stated that this section of the contract is where expenditures and reimbursements can be mentioned, while also not being specific to a particular program.

 Adrienne Mouton-Henderson agreed with Steve Burr, stating that there should be more of a holistic conversation as there will be new programs that are starting up at the end of the year along with a more robust conversation.
 Specifically highlighting affordability, rebates, incentives, and other programs as it is important to the viability of the DCSEU and what can be attained.
 Donna Cooper agreed.